lucysrausch/hoverboard-firmware-hack/platformio/README.md

 ## Building the firmware in platform.io

-This folder contains a platformio.ini file which results in a successful but untested build of the hoverboard firmware.
+This folder contains a platformio.ini file which results in a successful build of the hoverboard firmware.

 To use it, you must: